devsnax/news-email-bot/README.md

 `SMTP_PASSWORD` → Your email app-specific password.
 If Gmail, must enable 2FA to create and view App Password

-`EMAIL_SENDER` → Your sending email address
+`EMAIL_SENDER` → Your sending email address.
+Must be the email address for the SMTP password.

 `EMAIL_RECEIVER` → Your receiving email address

-NB: To use another SMTP server, replace `smtp.gmail.com` with your preferred SMTP server in line 51
+NB: To use another SMTP server, replace `smtp.gmail.com` with your preferred SMTP server in `config.py`

 Install dependencies